robomq/robomq.io/docs/gettingStarted.md

 ##Analytics and data driven alerts

-One of the core strength of the [robomq.io](http://www.robomq.io) platform is the expandability.
-Based on the expandability, we have provided a [big data based analytics platform](http://www.robomq.io/#devicetodashboard).
+One of the core strength of the <a href="https://www.robomq.io" target="_blank">RoboMQ.io</a> platform is the expandability.
+Based on the expandability, we have provided the <a href="https://www.robomq.io/#iotanalytics" target="_blank">IoT Analytics Application</a>.
 This platforms consume the messages in parallel and provides analytics on it.
 This functionality is specific use case driven and the some customization is needed to generate required analytics.

 ![Analytics based on message content ](./images/vhostAnalytics.png)

 *Figure : Analytics based on message content*

-Another example of the expandable nature of the [robomq.io](http://www.robomq.io) platform is the [data driven alerts](http://www.robomq.io/#datadrivenalerts).
+Another example of the expandable nature of the <a href="https://www.robomq.io" target="_blank">RoboMQ.io</a> platform is the <a href="https://www.robomq.io/#datadrivenalerts" target="_blank">data driven alerts</a>.
 It consumes the messages and acts on the message content evaluating them against threshold configuration.
 When the message content hits these threshold values , a custom alert, email or a phone call can be made to react to this situation.
 This functionality is also use case specific and needs configuration.

 ##Writing your first application